Type-safe bitwise operations - TL;DR

 Since scoped enumerations prevent implicit conversion to bool

-, Boost.Flags provides the following functions (see also operator!
+, Boost.Flags provides the following functions:

 -